hgsgtk/go-snippets/url-shortener/ARCHITECTURE.md

             * Status code: 302
             * Redirect to the original long URL.
 * If the same long URL is submitted again, the service should return the existing short code instead of creating a new one.
+* The length of the URL is limited to 2048 characters.

 ## Short code generation